physicophilic/simple-arxiv-scrapper/README.md

 ```

-Pressing Y/y will download the file to `$HOME/Downloads` by default.
+Pressing Y/y will download the file to current directory by default.